globeandmail/fbpac-classifier/README.md

 We train the classifier using python and scikit learn.
 We're using [pipenv](https://docs.pipenv.org/) to track dependencies.

-There are three parts to the classifier:
+There are two parts to the classifier:
 - **hourly classifier**: classifies newly-received ads on an hourly basis.
-It'll classify any ads with a political_probability of exactly `0`.
+It'll classify any ads with a political_probability of exactly `0` — in other words, ads that have never been classified before.
-- **daily classifier**:
 - **weekly classifier**: